Whatsapp Icon

 Enteroscopy

 Enteroscopy is a treatment that allows your doctor to diagnose and treat digestive system disorders.
 Your doctor will inject a tiny, flexible tube into your body with a camera attached during an enteroscopy.
 This is known as an endoscope.
 The endoscope normally has one or two balloons attached to it.
-Your doctor can inflate the balloons to gain a better look into your esophagus, stomach, and a part of your small intestine.
+Your doctor can inflate the balloons to gain a better look into your oesophagus, stomach, and a part of your small intestine.
 On the endoscope, your doctor may use forceps or scissors to extract a tissue sample for analysis.

 Enteroscopy is also known as a:-